YaJohny/explanation/first.md

-Of course.
-Here is a straightforward explanation of your TinyURL project, breaking down how you arrived at this solution and the role of each file.

 ### High-Level Project Overview

 You've created a classic URL shortening service, similar to TinyURL or Bitly, as a "Proof of Concept" (PoC).
 Your solution is smartly divided into three separate projects, which is a professional way to organize code: